 Today’s Reading: Micah; Psalm 38, 41, 66

-In November of 2013, several tornadoes ripped through our community, including the culdesac where Scott’s parents live.
+In November of 2013, several tornadoes ripped through our community, including the culdesac where my husband’s parents live.
 We spent the day with our family thanking God everyone was safe and praying for all the neighbors who had lost so much.
 It was heartbreaking to watch as families grieved and hugged, sifting through the rubble of what used to be their home.
 It took almost two years, but today the neighborhood is back to normal.
 It took time to rebuild, but God is faithful.

 This is similar to Israel’s experience, only their destruction was a consequence of their own sinful behavior.
 God had a plan to rebuild His people, but first they would have to go through a time of loss.
 They would have to walk through the ruins before they found redemption.

 Up!
 Begone!
 This is no longer your land and home, for you have filled it with sin and RUINED it completely. – Micah 2:10

 God had made a covenant with His people and they had ignored their promises to Him and forgotten His faithfulness.
 He brought them out of Egypt to the land of Canaan, yet they chose to walk away from His plan for them.
 They rejected God and demanded an earthly king.
 He told them to serve Him only and to have no other gods before Him, yet they worshipped false gods and bowed to idols.
 They put themselves on the throne where God was meant to reign.
 The result – RUINS!

 I will bring you to RUIN for all your sins.